ldeangelisphys/isc_software/README.md

 associated with each different subject to be analyzed.
 This structure can be specified as the Folder hierarchy, where the symbol {XX} can be inserted whenever a number associated with the different subjects occurs.
 The number of X here represent the number of digits used to represent the integer of each subject.
-For example, for a structure like fld_S01/preprocessed/, fld_S02/preprocessed/, ..., we will use {XX}, wherease for fld_S001/preprocessed/, fld_S002/preprocessed/, ..., we would use {XXX}.
+For example, for a structure like fld_S01/preprocessed/, fld_S02/preprocessed/, ..., we will use {XX}, whereas for fld_S001/preprocessed/, fld_S002/preprocessed/, ..., we would use {XXX}.
+If all the files are in the folder with input data specified before, this field can be left blank or set to '/'.

 > N participants = 2